Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 British citizenship by descent is when someone who was born overseas is able to apply for British citizenship based on either their parents or grandparents status as British citizens.

-British citizens by descent are not subject to immigration restrictions and have most of the same rights as any other British citizens including the right to a UK passport and the right to vote in elections.
-However, citizens by descent are not able to pass on their British citizenship to their children who were born outside the UK whilst citizen otherwise by than by descent are able to do this.
+British citizens by descent are not subject to immigration restrictions and the rights as any other British citizens such as the right to a UK passport and the right to vote in elections.
+However, citizens by descent are not able to pass on their British citizenship to their children who were born outside the UK whilst citizen otherwise by than by descent are able to.

 Your parent can automatically pass on their citizenship if they were either born or adopted in the UK, obtained citizenship after applying for it in their own right, or was working as a Crown servant at the time of your Birth.
 You will not qualify for automatic citizenship by descent if your British parent obtained their own citizenship by descent.